 Jigs are common devices in CNC machining, and they come in different and various types.
 Below are the common types of jigs used in machining operations.

-These jigs are simple and ideal due to their accuracy.
+- Template Jigs: These jigs are simple and ideal due to their accuracy.
 They also have tremendous speed.
 However, machinists use them more for accuracy than speed.
 Template jigs are used in many ways.
-For example, you can fit them over, on or into the workpiece.
+For example, you can fit them over, or into the workpiece.
 However, they are not usually clamped.

 What Is A Fixture?